-The implicit assumption of several current proposals is that the current cap is binding, preventing the investment in needed water infrastructure projects.
+The implicit assumption of several recent proposals is that the current cap is binding, preventing the investment in needed water infrastructure projects.
 Proponents argue that the opportunity for more private entities to meet the requirements for tax-exempt bond financing may induce additional infrastructure investment.
 What is unclear is how much new investment will be undertaken with PABs if these restrictions were relaxed.
 Underlying the estimates of potential new investment is demand for new water infrastructure.
 Following is a discussion of the current use of PABs for water infrastructure.

 Demand for the use of PAB capacity for water infrastructure has been relatively low.
-The Internal Revenue Service (IRS) reports that for the 2008 tax year, new money bonds (in contrast to refunding bonds) were issued for 88 private water furnishing, sewage, and solid waste disposal facilities projects accounting for roughly \$2.6 billion of the \$50.9 billion of volume capacity available.
-For comparison, other private activities subject to the cap consumed \$12.3 billion: residential rental facilities (\$4.6 billion), mortgage bonds (\$5.1 billion), small issue bonds (\$1.2 billion), and student loan bonds (\$1.4 billion).
-The remainder of the cap space was used for other projects, carried forward to the following year, or abandoned.
+The Internal Revenue Service (IRS) reports that for the 2011 tax year, new money bonds (in contrast to refunding bonds) were issued for 22 private water furnishing, sewage, and solid waste disposal facilities projects accounting for \$453 million of the \$40.5 billion of new money long-term, taxexempt PABs issued that year (about 1% of total new money PABs).
+An additional \$1.7 billion in PABs were spent refunding 29 prior bond issues for water, sewage, and solid waste disposal facilities.48